-This is truly one of the finest western galleries in Colorado.
-We pride ourselves with Art of the New West by national and local artists.
-We provide premium merchandise for the discriminating buyer including pottery, sculpture, home decor and outdoor art.
-Our gallery fits perfectly into the the historic atmosphere of Golden, Colorado.
+Truly one of the finest western galleries in Colorado.
+We pride ourselves on the extensive display of Art of the New West by local artists whose work has expanded globally.
+We provide premium pieces including pottery, sculpture, home decor and outdoor art, all of which uniquely capture the wild spirit of the West.
+Our gallery fits perfectly into the historic atmosphere of Golden, Colorado.
 Once upon a time, this was where Ute, Arapaho, and Cheyenne tribes roamed.
-Pioneers flocked to Golden, which was once the territorial capitol of Colorado, … Read More
+Pioneers flocked to Golden, … Read More

 News and Information